 WHALE WATCHING ADVENTURE

-We have over 25 years experience sharing whale watching and wildlife adventures Victoria, BC's marine ecosystems.
-SpringTide’s Whale and Marine Nature Tours will take you through some of the world’s most breathtaking scenery that British Columbia has to offer.
-Join us on our comfortable 61ft Covered Yacht, or for a more adventurous ride hop aboard one of our high speed open Zodiacs.
+We have over 26 years experience sharing whale watching and wildlife adventures in Victoria, BC.
+SpringTide’s Whale Watching and Marine Nature Tours will take you through famous ecosystems and surround you with the most breathtaking scenery that British Columbia has to offer.
+Join us on our comfortable 61 ft Covered Yacht, or for a more adventurous ride hop aboard one of our high speed open Zodiacs.

 Over 25 years